-The Method Study assessed precision, repeatability, cost, and other factors, and had twenty-two laboratory participants.
+The Method Study consisted of twenty-two laboratory participants and assessed precision, repeatability, cost, and other factors.
 Methods for sampling extraction via filtering/sieving, optical microscopy, infrared spectroscopy, and Raman spectroscopy were evaluated.
-Each laboratory received three spiked samples of simulated clean water and a laboratory blank.
-Spiked samples contained known amounts of microplastics in four size fractions (1-20 µm, 20-212 µm, 212-500 µm, >500 µm), four polymer types (polyethylene, polystyrene, polyvinyl chloride, and polyethylene terephthalate), and six colors (clear, white, green, blue, red and orange).
+Each laboratory received three spiked samples of simulated finished drinking water and a laboratory blank.
+Spiked samples contained known amounts of microplastics in four size fractions (1-20 micrometers, 20-212 micrometers, 212-500 micrometers, >500 micrometers), four polymer types (polyethylene, polystyrene, polyvinyl chloride, and polyethylene terephthalate), and six colors (clear, white, green, blue, red and orange).
 Spiked samples also included false positives (natural hair, fibers and shells) that may be mistaken for microplastics.
 Overall, participants demonstrated excellent average recovery and chemical identification for particles greater than 20 micrometers and 50 micrometers in size using Raman spectroscopy and infrared spectroscopy, respectively, with opportunity for increased accuracy and precision through training and further method refinement.
-Additional methodharmonization efforts are ongoing at the time of writing this Policy, such as those being conducted by ASTM International, the European Commission’s Joint Research Centre, Wageningen University and Research, and the Bundesanstalt für Materialforschung undprüfung (German).
+Additional method-harmonization efforts are ongoing at the time of writing this Policy Handbook, such as those being conducted by ASTM International, the European Commission’s Joint Research Centre, Wageningen University and Research, and the Bundesanstalt für Materialforschung undprüfung (German).
 Methods developed through these or other efforts may be approved for use for required monitoring through an official request to the State Water Board.
 To demonstrate method equivalency, the method in question must be validated through an inter-laboratory comparison exercise and have an application for an Alternate Test Procedure using the format and guidance promulgated by the United States Environmental Protection Agency.

 Surrogate Methods

-The Method Study determined that costs and analysis time for microplastics analysis using the standardized methodologies are higher than many unregulated and regulated contaminants.
-Method Study participants evaluated the potential for inexpensive, rapid surrogate monitoring methods to indicate the presence of microplastics, which may be used to determine if additional monitoring using Raman or infrared spectroscopy is appropriate.
-Some examples of potentially viable surrogate methods include techniques that are commonly employed in water systems such as total organic carbon or turbidity analysis, while additional methods are more novel, such as spectral flow cytometry or automated imaging microscopy using Nile red dye.
-At the time of writing this Policy, no surrogate methods for microplastics have been rigorously evaluated, however several candidate methods identified by Method Study participants are listed in Attachment C. Several candidate surrogate methods (i.e. total organic carbon, turbidity, total suspended solids) are commonly used, and water systems receiving monitoring orders will be required to submit data using these techniques alongside microplastics monitoring data.
-State Water Board staff will assess the potential capabilities for surrogate monitoring tools to indicate the presence of microplastics using submitted data.
+The Method Study determined that costs and analysis time for microplastics analysis using the standardized methodologies are higher than many unregulated and regulated contaminants.7 Method Study participants evaluated the potential for inexpensive, rapid surrogate monitoring methods to indicate the presence of microplastics, which may be utilized to determine if additional monitoring using Raman or infrared spectroscopy is appropriate.
+While additional research is needed to determine the reliability of potential surrogates, examples of potentially viable methods include techniques that are already commonly used in public water systems including: total organic carbon, turbidity analysis, and total suspended solids (Attachment B).

 Laboratory Accreditation

-At the time of writing this Policy, no government has required monitoring for microplastics, and as such there are few commercial or utility laboratories capable of monitoring microplastics, nor are there any suppliers of proficiency testing samples representative of microplastics in drinking water to independently assess the performance (e.g., recovery, precision, accuracy, etc.) of laboratories.
+At the time of writing this Policy Handbook, no government has required monitoring for microplastics, and there are few commercial or utility laboratories capable of monitoring microplastics.
+Additionally, there are no commercial suppliers of proficiency testing samples representative of microplastics in finished drinking water, drinking water sources, or other aqueous matrices to independently assess the performance (e.g., recovery, precision, accuracy, etc.) of laboratories.
 Despite a lack of proficiency testing samples, laboratory performance for microplastics larger than 20 micrometers in length can be reliably assessed using quality assurance criteria developed through the Method Study in combination with commercially available laboratory fortified blank sample materials.